-Body Contouring Surgery: To Summarize
+To Summarize

-familiarizing vourself After with the operative techniques for body contouring it should be clear that almost any figure fault, thickness or fat bulge can be improved.
-It should also be clear that body sculpting is not a shortcut to proper nutrition and dieting. and is not a cure for generalized obesity.
-To obtain the best body you can have requires a commitment on the part of the patient, as well as a team of trained medical and surgical professionals.
-At the breast and body contouring center of the McCollough Plastic Surgery Clinic we believe that until now not enough emphasis has been placed upon the medical, nutritional, and fitness components of body contouring.
-While surgical specialists have long recognized the importance of nonsurgical factors, The McCollough Institute focuses on a "holistic" approach, addressing mind, body ... and soul.
+After familiarizing yourself with the operative techniques for body contouring it should be clear that almost any figure fault, thickness or fat bulge can be improved.
+It should also be clear that body sculpting is not a shortcut to proper nutrition and dieting, and is not a cure for generalized obesity.
+To obtain the best body you can have requires a commitment on the part of the patient. as well as a team of trained medical and surgical professionals.
+At McCollough Plastic Surgery we believe that until now not enough emphasis has been placed upon the medical, nutritional. fitness components of body contouring.
+While surgical specialists have long recognized the importance of nonsurgical factors, McCollough Plastic Surgery focuses on a "holistic" approach, addressing mind, body ... and soul.